-In the end I quickly left France and never really imagined myself coming back to live in France.
-Only a few options remain in my mind.
+In the end, I quickly left France and never really imagined myself coming back to live in France.
+Only a few options are remaining in my mind.

 3.1 Doing a PhD

-It seems that French schools follow the idea of “research and practice”.
-Your PhD thesis must improve the global design’s knowledge.
-But practice must confirm or not the assumptions you made.
-This might be different depending on the school.
-In TU Delft, you can choose to focus only on theory, like a classic PhD.
+It seems that French schools follow the idea of “research and practice (action)”.
+Your PhD thesis must improve the global design’s knowledge, but, practice must confirm or not the assumptions you made.
+This might be different depending on the schools.
+In TU Delft, you can decide to focus on the theoretical aspect only, like a classic PhD.

-– You will often see big industries investing on design research, such as Orange, Decathlon, EDF and SNCF.
-I am curious to know the freedom you can have working with them.
+- You will often see big industries investing on design research labs and financing Phd thesis, such as Orange, Decathlon, EDF and SNCF.
+I am curious to know the freedom you can have as a researcher working with/for them.

--I will make the assumption that design PhDs in France are still elitist programs.
-It might be due to the Parisian public schools’ fame; the inadequacy of support; the absence of openings; or as well by lack of attractiveness, diversity and recognition.
+- I will make the assumption that design PhDs in France are still elitist programs.
+It might be due to the fame of Parisian public schools; the lack of support; the absence of entry opportunities; or as well the lack of attractiveness, diversity, and recognition.

-A second path to follow for designers willing to have a social impact is to work on public space and services.
-This is more developed in the Netherlands but France has its own experiences.
-The main example that uses social design is “La 27ème région“.
-This one stands out because French regions are financing them.
-By being agonist, social designers create more sustainable and inclusive projects.
-You can question power, experiment and meet different communities.
+A second path to follow for designers willing to have a social impact is to work on projects related to public spaces or public services.
+This is more developed in the Netherlands but France has its own experiences with social designers.

-– Update: Few days ago were “Les assises du Design” (replay video) in Paris.
-The event, in collaboration with the government, has developed 5 thematics to make design a more recognized field.
+- Update: Few days ago were “Les assises du Design (replay)” in Paris.
+The event, in collaboration with the government, has developed five thematics to make design a more recognized discipline.
 By creating a French Design Council and a French Design Week.
 But also by anchoring design within public policies.
-A great way to go if it’s pushed forward.
+A great initiative if the promises are done.

-– For antagonists mindset, architects might be good partners.
-Their licence give them stronger authority and foundation (joke intended) to contest the wrong use of public space (fr).
-Licence and regulation for designers is a thematic developed by Mike Monteiro.
+- While social design is often agonist by default because of our collaborative approach, architects might be an interesting sector for antagonists people.
+The recognition of their diploma give them a stronger authority and foundation (joke intended) to contest the wrong use of public space (fr).
+The creation of Unions and regulations for designers is a thematic developed by Mike Monteiro.

-– An interesting place to look at are the World Design Capitals.
+- An interesting event to check is the World Design Capital.
 From January 2020, Lille will be the capital.
 An interesting time to visit.

-– In France the term “Économie sociale et solidaire (ESS)” might also be used for projects with social impact.
+- In France, the term “Économie sociale et solidaire (ESS)” might also be used for social companies.
 Don’t forget that you can miss large communities just by not knowing the right keywords.

-– I just heard about BPI France, for potential grants and financial support.
+- Connected to ESS, I just heard about BPI France, for potential grants and financial support.

-– You can pick a topic from one of the 17 Sustainable Development Goals and find a local NGO working on that issue.
+- Like I already said in my article “Aller sur le terrain: le bénévolat comme manière d’apprentissage” (fr), I advise young designers to pick a topic from one of the 17 Sustainable Development Goals and find a local association working on that issue.
 There are so many things to do and communities of same minded people to join.

-Of course, from now on it will be harder to give deep insights as I don’t know about their government, policies, culture and context.
-My insights are pretty much based on fantasies built through the years.
-These few days of travel helped me to discover if yes or no these fantasies were legit.
+Of course, from now on it will be harder to give deep insights as I don’t know about their government, policies, culture, and context.
+My insights are pretty much based on fantasies that I built through the years.
+These few days of travel helped me to discover if, yes or no, these fantasies were legit.

 1. My fantasy about the Netherlands

 When I was a kid, the Netherlands was “the country that will get flooded first”.
-I don’t know if it affected Dutch mindset or not but I always felt Dutch companies were more open to social and environmental challenges.
-You remember when I was doing my first job’s research?
-Well most of the interesting results were in the Netherlands: Enviu, Except… and Philips (we all have weaknesses).
+I don’t know if it affected Dutch mindset or not but I always felt that Dutch companies were more open to social and environmental challenges.
+You remember when I was doing my first job’s research in France?
+Well most of the interesting results were based in the Netherlands: Enviu, Except… and Philips (we all have weaknesses).

 2.1 The strongly connected community

-I discovered in Eindhoven a strong creative community built on the Design Academy of Eindhoven (DAE).
+I discovered in Eindhoven a strong creative community built from the Design Academy of Eindhoven (DAE).
 I talked to young graduated designers whom confirmed this network.
-It’s quite interesting but also might take longer to get in if you’re not from the school.
+It’s quite interesting but it might also take you longer to get into this community if you’re not an alumni from DAE.

-One exhibitor from the DAE told me: “Today I am exhibiting because I knew the host of this studio and she invited me. […] When someone needs a skill, we come, help or share another friend’s contact… A friend photographer came to help me for the shooting: he is fully booked now, helping all around during the event…”.
+One exhibitor from the DAE told me: “Today I am exhibiting because I knew the host of this studio and she invited me. […] When someone needs a skill, we come and help each other, or we share friends contact… A friend photographer came to help me for the shooting of my project; he said that he is fully booked now: he is helping all around during the event…”.

-I can agree on this last example: the graduation show was filed of “studio [name]”.
+I can agree on this last example: most of the business cards available from the graduation show were filed with “studio [name]”.